-- certain obligations to exchange or register the transfer of such outstanding Senior Notes and to replace stolen, lost or mutilated outstanding Senior Notes; - the obligation to maintain paying agencies; and - the obligation to hold moneys for payment in trust.
+- certain obligations to exchange or register the transfer of such outstanding senior notes and to replace stolen, lost or mutilated outstanding senior notes; - the obligation to maintain paying agencies; and - the obligation to hold moneys for payment in trust.

-Such defeasance or discharge may occur only if, among other things, USEC has delivered to the trustee an Opinion of Counsel to the effect that USEC has received from, or there has been published by, the United States Internal Revenue Service a ruling, or there has been a change in tax law, in either case to the effect that registered holders of such outstanding Senior Notes will not recognize gain or loss for federal income tax purposes as a result of such deposit, defeasance and discharge and will be subject to federal income tax on the same amount, in the same manner and at the same times as would have been the case if such deposit, defeasance and discharge were not to occur.
+Such defeasance or discharge may occur only if, among other things, USEC has delivered to the trustee an Opinion of Counsel to the effect that USEC has received from, or there has been published by, the United States Internal Revenue Service a ruling, or there has been a change in tax law, in either case to the effect that registered holders of such outstanding 2006 senior notes or 2009 senior notes, as the case may be, will not recognize gain or loss for federal income tax purposes as a result of such deposit, defeasance and discharge and will be subject to federal income tax on the same amount, in the same manner and at the same times as would have been the case if such deposit, defeasance and discharge were not to occur.

 Defeasance of Certain Covenants.
-The indenture will provide that USEC and its Subsidiaries may omit to comply with certain restrictive covenants, including the covenants described under "Limitation on Liens", "Limitation on Sale-Leaseback Transactions" and "Consolidation, Merger and Sale of Assets", in which event certain Events of Default, which are described above (with respect to such respective covenants) under "Events of Default", will no longer constitute Events of Default with respect to the Senior Notes.
+The indenture will provide that USEC and its Subsidiaries may omit to comply with certain restrictive covenants, including the covenants described under "Limitation on Liens", "Limitation on Sale-Leaseback Transactions" and "Consolidation, Merger and Sale of Assets", in which event certain Events of Default, which are described above (with respect to such respective covenants) under "Events of Default", will no longer constitute Events of Default with respect to the 2006 senior notes or 2009 senior notes, as the case may be.
 USEC, in order to exercise such option to defease such covenants, will be required to:

-- deposit, in trust for the benefit of the registered holders of outstanding Senior Notes, money or U.S. Government Obligations, or both, which, through the payment of principal and interest in respect thereof in accordance with their terms, will provide money in an amount sufficient to pay the principal of and interest on such Senior Notes at maturity in accordance with the terms of the indenture and such outstanding Senior Notes; and - among other things, deliver to the trustee an Opinion of Counsel to the effect that registered holders of such outstanding Senior Notes will not recognize gain or loss for federal income tax purposes as a result of such deposit and defeasance of certain obligations and will be subject to federal income tax on the same amount, in the same manner and at the same times as would have been the case if such deposit and defeasance were not to occur.
+- deposit, in trust for the benefit of the registered holders of outstanding senior notes, money or U.S. Government Obligations, or both, which, through the payment of principal and interest in respect thereof in accordance with their terms, will provide money in an amount sufficient to pay the principal of and interest on such 2006 senior notes or 2009 senior notes, as the case may be, at maturity in accordance with the terms of the indenture and such outstanding 2006 senior notes or 2009 senior notes, as the case may be; and - among other things, deliver to the trustee an Opinion of Counsel to the effect that registered holders of such outstanding 2006 senior notes or 2009 senior notes, as the case may be, will not recognize gain or loss for federal income tax purposes as a result of such deposit and defeasance of certain obligations and will be subject to federal income tax on the same amount, in the same manner and at the same times as would have been the case if such deposit and defeasance were not to occur.

-If subsequent to the completion of a defeasance of certain covenants as described in the immediately preceding paragraph, such outstanding Senior Notes are declared due and payable because of the occurrence of any remaining Event of Default and the amount of money and U.S. Government Obligations so deposited in trust would be sufficient to pay amounts due on such Senior Notes at maturity but may not be sufficient to pay amounts due on such Senior Notes upon any acceleration resulting from such Event of Default, then USEC would remain liable for such payments.
+If subsequent to the completion of a defeasance of certain covenants as described in the immediately preceding paragraph, such outstanding 2006 senior notes or 2009 senior notes, as the case may be, are declared due and payable because of the occurrence of any remaining Event of Default and the amount of money and U.S. Government Obligations so deposited in trust would be sufficient to pay amounts due on such 2006 senior notes or 2009 senior notes, as the case may be, at maturity but may not be sufficient to pay amounts due on such 2006 senior notes or 2009 senior notes, as the case may be, upon any acceleration resulting from such Event of Default, then USEC would remain liable for such payments.